albertoOA/know_plan/README.md

-**[1]** A. Olivares-Alarcos, A. Andriella, S. Foix and G. Alenyà.
-Robot explanatory narratives of collaborative and adaptive experiences, 40th IEEE International Conference on Robotics and Automation (ICRA), 2023, London, United Kingdom (pp. 11964-11971).

-**[2]** A. Olivares-Alarcos, S. Foix, J. Borràs, G. Canal and G. Alenyà.
+**[1]** A. Olivares-Alarcos, S. Foix, J. Borràs, G. Canal and G. Alenyà.
 (2024).
 Ontological modeling and reasoning for comparison and contrastive narration of robot plans.
 In Proceedings of the 2024 International Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2024, Auckland, New Zealand, to appear.